-Write to the Team Manager (you can find staff information here) who looks after the area you are concerned about, saying that you are making a formal complaint.
+Write to the Team Manager (staff information) who looks after the area you are concerned about, saying that you are making a formal complaint.
 Say what your complaint is, with all relevant details including what the situation is and what outcome you would expect from us.
 Include your name and how you can be contacted.

-If you are unsure who the Team Manager is, please send your complaint to the oustudents-complaints@open.ac.uk inbox and we will be able to forward this to the correct staff member for you.
+If you are unsure who the Team Manager is, please send your complaint to the ousa@open.ac.uk inbox and we will be able to forward this to the correct staff member for you.

-They will investigate your complaint and decide the best way of solving the problem.
-Hopefully you will be able to accept the Team Manager's guidance and work together to come to a resolution.
+They will look into your complaint and decide the best way of solving the problem.
+Hopefully, you will be able to accept the Team Manager's guidance and work together to come to a resolution.